Welcome to Dominion Air (Latest from the NIGERIA Christendom).

 In a swift reaction, Lawrence Ofili, a member of the Save Nigeria Group (SNG), has this to say:

 “Pastor Oyedepo by his choice of businesses has severally demonstrated a disconnect between himself and hundreds of thousands of poor Christians who he claimed to have come to deliver.
-About 90 per cent of public schools in this country were built by early Christian missionaries; today Oyedepo has Covenant University but it is for children of millionaires,”
+Recall that early Christian missionary built about 90 percent of public schools in Nigeria; today Oyedepo has Covenant University but it is for children of millionaires,”

 Mr Ofili further opined that: